Constant and Evolving Change to Improve Sensitivity Label Functionality

 Licensing Sensitivity Labels

 Sensitivity labels are part of the Microsoft Purview Information Protection product.
 Anyone with an Office 365 license can read documents or emails protected by labels.
-Users require Office 365 E3 or above to apply a label manually, while automatic policy-driven application of labels requires Office 365 E5 or the Microsoft 365 E5 compliance licenses.
+Users require Office 365 E3 or above to apply a label manually, while automatic policy-driven application of labels requires Office 365 E5, Microsoft 365 E5, or Microsoft 365 E5 compliance licenses.
 Automatic is a broad term and includes assigning a default sensitivity label for a SharePoint document library (the same requirement exists to apply a default retention label for a document library).

 Users who don’t belong to a Microsoft 365 tenant can still receive and access protected content.
 In these scenarios, attempts to access the content will redirect to the Office 365 Message Encryption (OME) portal.
 Once authenticated, the user can read the content.